dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

 - Excused the People’s procedural default;
 - Elevated the prosecution’s position after a default had already occurred;
-- Prejudiced the Defendant’s ability to prepare meaningful rebuttals.
+- Prejudiced the Defendant’s ability to prepare meaningful rebuttals;
+- Rewarded prosecutorial delay and undermined defense fairness.

 This disparity is amplified by the fact that the Court failed to address or acknowledge the merits of multiple defense motions before trial.